Street Fighter (UDON comics): Plot

 Alongside the Doll program, Bison also developed the “Human Incubator Project”, which developed human clone bodies equipped with the “Tandem Engine” that allowed them to perfectly copy fighter moves.
 One of the clones, designated as “Number Fifteen”, was more intelligent than the others and was put in charge of operations of the Shadaloo Intimidation Network (S.I.N.), where they created the Blece device that drains fighters powered by the Satsui no Hado.
-Fifteen orders his top enforcer, Crimson Viper (who is secretly an undercover agent for the C.I.A.) to apprehend Sakura and bring her to the base.
+Fifteen orders his top enforcer, Crimson Viper (who is secretly an undercover agent for the C.I.A.), to apprehend Sakura and bring her to the base.

 While competing on a Japanese game show called Samurai Warriors alongside Dan, Sakura meets and befriends a Mexican luchador chef named El Fuerte.
 They are confronted by Rufus, who wants Sakura to take him to fight Ken, but all of them are attacked and knocked out by Viper.
 Viper kidnaps Sakura and Dan as both of them appear to possess some capacity of the Satsui no Hado.
 Viper's helicopter is tracked by an amnesiac French mercenary named Abel, who has been investigating S.I.N. sites to find the kidnapped fighters and learn more about his past.

 Fifteen offers Viper a permanent role at S.I.N. while revealing that they are testing the Blece machine on weaker fighters with dark ki until Bison can power it indefinitely with Ryu.
 Before Fifteen attempts to drain Sakura and Dan, he finds Abel breaking into the base.
-He recognizes Abel as one of Shadaloo's human incubators and is outraged that Abel has free will.
+He recognizes Abel as one of Shadaloo's human incubators and is outraged that the mercenary has free will.
 As he battles Abel, Viper frees the rest of the fighters while overloading the Blece device with a virus.
 Akuma arrives, having been attracted by the large amount of Dark Hado, and battles Fifteen.
 When he unleashes the Shun Goku Satsu on the clone, Fifteen doesn't die as he has no soul to attack, but he is left unconscious due to the Blece device shutting down.
 After Akuma leaves, Abel takes the rest of the fighters in a helicopter to escape the facility.

 Fifteen eventually wakes up after the Blece device is rebooted.
 He finds that the large blast of energy and ki from the virus and his fight with Akuma has freed him from Bison's influence.
 He decides to name himself Seth after the Biblical character of the same name and vows to use his own power to claim everything Bison has.
 Two months later, Sakura and her family visit El Fuerte's restaurant with his idol, R. Mika, and Viper's superior informs her S.I.N. is operational again and that Seth has replaced her with a new enforcer.